alanjameschapman/pet-image-classifier/README.md

 #### Page 1 - Project Overview

 - Display the project name, description, and purpose.
-- Describe the business problem and the solution.
+- Describe the business requirements.
-- Provide a link to the dataset.
+- Describe the dataset.
 - Describe the dataset used to train the model.
 - Provide a link to the GitHub repository readme.